 Who is responsible for Safeguarding at Victoria Primary School?

-The Senior Designated Safeguarding Officer is Mrs Lynn Brook (Deputy Head).
+The Senior Designated Safeguarding Officer is Mr Craig Prestidge (Assistant Head).

-Her Designated Safeguarding Staff are Mr Gray (Head of School), Miss Mousley (SENCo), Mrs Gigg (Counsellor) and Mrs Whistler (Early Help Assistant and Safeguarding Team PA).
+His Designated Safeguarding Staff are Mr Gray (Head of School), Mrs Brook (Deputy Head), Miss Mousley (SENCo), Mrs Gigg (Counsellor) and Mrs Whistler (Family Support Assistant).

 The Governor with named responsibility for Safeguarding is Mr Richard Henderson.

 All school staff have a level of training appropriate to their role.

 What is Safeguarding and promoting the welfare of children defined as?

 - preventing impairment of children’s mental and physical health or development;

 - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and

 - taking action to enable all children to have the best outcomes.